walter298/Agent-Orange/README.md

 ## 30 Second Installation

 1. Go to releases and download the latest version of Agent B.
 2. Extract the zip folder to any location.
-The directory should contain agent_B.exe and agent_B_profiling.exe.
+The directory should contain agent_b.exe and agent_b_profiling.exe.
 Note that to use the profiler app, you must have python installed.

 ## Usage

 ### Installing Agent B in a Chess GUI
 1. Open your Chess GUI of choice (Chess Arena is recommended).
 2. Go to the engine management section and add a new UCI engine.
-3. Select either the agent_B.exe or agent_B_profiling.exe file from the extracted folder.
+3. Select either the agent_b.exe or agent_b_profiling.exe file from the extracted folder.

 ### Command Line Usage

-Run ./agent_B help to see a list of all available commands.
+Run ./agent_b help to see a list of all available commands.
 Note that to create a bitboard image, you must set the CHESS_BITBOARD_IMAGES environment variable, which will specify the directory in which the images are stored.

 ### Profiling

 1. Set the CHESS_PROFILING_SESSIONS environment variable to specify the directory in which profiling session files will be stored.
-2. Run agent_B_profiling.exe in step 3 above.
+2. Run agent_b_profiling.exe in step 3 above.
 After the binary exits, a new profiling session file should appear in the specified directory.
 3. Profiling sessions can be visualized inside the custom profiler app.
 To run this app, first create a custom Python environment in the profiler_visualizer directory.
 4. Run /.venv/Scripts/Activate.
 Finally, run "python main.py" from the profiler_visualizer directory.